Classification of affine vortices: Background

-We first describe principal bundles on $\P(1,\fix)$ and connections on them.
-We take a unitary viewpoint in this section, as opposed to a holomorphic one (see remark \ref{rem:unitholo}).
-For orbifolds, we follow classical definitions \cite{Satake}.
+In the Hitchin-Kobayashi correspondence we wish to prove, gauged holomorphic maps on orbifolds play an important role.
+For orbifolds, we follow classical definitions of Satake \cite{Satake}.
+In Satake's definition, composition of morphisms is ambiguous, but that issue does not arise in our paper.
 Gauged holomorphic maps on orbifolds are similar to $J$-holomorphic curves on orbifolds described in \cite{ChenRuan}.
-We will not repeat full definitions here, but just describe what the definitions give in the specific case that the orbifold is $\P(1,\fix)$.

-\begin{definition} \begin{enumerate} \item {\rm (Weighted projective line)} The weighted projective space $\P(1,\fix)$ is the quotient of $\C^2 - \{ 0 \}$ by the action of $\C^\times$ with weights $1,\fix$.
-It is covered by two orbifold charts, $\tU_1$ and $U_2$ where $\tU_1=U_2 = \C$ and the equivalences are :
+We will not repeat full definitions here, but just describe what the definitions give in the specific case that the orbifold is the weighted projective line.
+We begin with some notation for weighted projective lines.
+For $\fix$ a positive integer, $\P(1,\fix)$ is the quotient of $\C^2 - \{ 0 \}$ by the action of $\C^*$ with weights $1,\fix$.
+It is covered by two orbifold charts, $\tU_1$ and $U_2$ where $\tU_1=U_2 = \C$ mapping to $\P(1,n)$ as $z \mapsto [(1,z)]$ and $z \mapsto [(z,1)]$ respectively.
+The equivalences are :